jstet/prescript/README.md

     ```
     The login data for your SMTP server.
 6. Adjust settings.
 See settings.py for info.
-7. Make sure your server doesnt block default smtp port.
+7. Hetzner blocks default smtp port.
 [Hetzner does this by default](https://docs.hetzner.com/de/cloud/servers/faq/#warum-kann-ich-keine-mails-von-meinem-server-verschicken).
-With Hetzner Mail you can also use port 587 and starttls.
+With Hetzner Mail you can also use port 587 and starttls so thats what I'm doing.
 Edit email_helper.py if this doesnt work for your smtp provider.
 7. once script has finished, see [here](https://docs.hetzner.com/de/robot/storage-box/access/access-overview) for file retrieval options

 ## Script Requirements
 - Yor script directory has to contain a subdirectory where the script writes output to
 - Your script directory has to contain a requirements.txt

 ## Misc
 ### Connect to Server